OpenLiberty/ci.maven/docs/dev.md

 ----

-Start a Liberty server in dev mode.
-This goal also invokes the `generate-features`, `create`, `install-feature`, and `deploy` goals before starting the server. **Note:** This goal is designed to be executed directly from the Maven command line.
+Start a Liberty instance in dev mode.
+This goal also invokes the `generate-features`, `create`, `install-feature`, and `deploy` goals before starting the runtime. **Note:** This goal is designed to be executed directly from the Maven command line.

 N.B. starting in 3.6, dev mode invokes `generate-features`.
 See [generate-features](generate-features.md) for details.